 Looking for the best whiteboard and wondering what dry erase material to choose?
 Look for a board surface that always performs at its best, cleans easily, and lasts the longest.
 Keep reading to learn how to decide which surface is best for your need and budget.

 Whiteboards have come a long way since their initial development in the 1930s and advancements in the 1960s.
 In their early years, the boards were difficult to clean, especially since dry erase markers had not yet been invented.

-Today, consumers have more options – and not only for the type of material used to make the boards.
+Today, consumers have more options – and not only for the type of material used for the writing surface.
 Boards can come with printed graphics and wording, with magnetic or non-magnetic surfaces, and with cork boards as part of the overall framed surface.

 There are clear choices when you want to make sure your presentations are always free of background staining, when you want cleaning to be easy, and when the lowest overall cost of use is important.
 For longer lasting performance, the best whiteboards have structural integrity that makes them highly durable.

 Whiteboard material options include melamine, porcelain, glass, and proprietary surfaces such as that offered by EVERWhite that have optimal erasability.
-Which is the best?
+Which is the best whiteboard surface?
 Here’s a look at each dry erase material surface type:

 Another disadvantage of melamine boards is that the material is not magnetic, so papers and posters can’t easily be displayed on them.
 Based on those issues, melamine boards are not the best whiteboard option for most users.